Wind power in Rhode Island: Fields Point

 Brought on line in 2012, the three wind turbines at Fields Point in Providence are each rated at 1.5 mW.
-Manufactured by Goldwind USA, they each have 150 ft blades and height of 364 ft and together supply about 40 to 50 percent of the electricity used by the Narragansett Bay Commission's (NBC) regional waste and storm water treatment facility.
+Manufactured by Goldwind USA, they each have 150 ft blades and height of 364 ft.
+Together, they supply about 40 to 50 percent of the electricity used by the Narragansett Bay Commission's (NBC) regional waste and storm water treatment facility.

 North Kingstown

 A single 413 ft turbine in North Kingstown came on line in 2012.

 Block Island Wind Farm

 Construction for the Block Island Wind Farm began in 2015.
 It came online at the end of 2016.